GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.07.12

+Fixed bug in `gam print|show oushareddrives` that caused a trap.

+Improved getting Shared Drive names from IDs when accessing Shared Drives in external workspaces.

 ### 7.07.11

 Updated `gam calendars <CalendarEntity> update events` and `gam <UserTypeEntity> update events <UserCalendarEntity>`